A Strong Duality Principle for Equivalence Couplings and Total Variation: Proofs of Main Results

 \begin{definition} For any relation $E$ on $\Omega$, define the sub-$\sigma$-algebra

 of $\F$, and, for any subset $\G$ of $\F$, define the equivalence relation

 on $\Omega$. \end{definition}

-It is now useful to make a few remarks.
-First, we note that $E^{\ast}$ is a $\sigma$-algebra even when $E$ is not an equivalence relation, and likewise that $\G^{\ast}$ is an equivalence relation even when $\G$ is not a $\sigma$-algebra.
-Although these operations will typically be applied when $E$ and $\G$ are, respecively, an equivalence relation and a $\sigma$-algebra the added generality will be useful in some cases.
-Second, we note that the map $E\mapsto E^{\ast}$ depends on the ambient $\sigma$-algebra $\F$ with which $\Omega$ is endowed.
-Contrarily, the map $\G\mapsto \G^{\ast}$ does not depend on $\F$.
-This is a first indication (there will be many more) of the point that $E$ and $\G$ do not play totally symmetric roles in the duality theory.
+We point out that the collection $E^{\ast}$ is a $\sigma$-algebra even when $E$ is not an equivalence relation, and likewise the relation $\G^{\ast}$ is an equivalence relation even when $\G$ is not a $\sigma$-algebra.
+Although these operations will typically be applied when $E$ and $\G$ are, respecively, an equivalence relation and a $\sigma$-algebra, the added generality will be useful in some cases.
+We also have the following:

+\begin{remark} The map $E\mapsto E^{\ast}$ depends on the ambient $\sigma$-algebra $\F$ with which $\Omega$ is endowed, while the map $\G\mapsto \G^{\ast}$ does not.
+We hope it causes no confusion that this dependence is not emphasized in the notation. \end{remark}

 Another important collection of remarks concerns the algebraic structure of this correspondence.
 While such algebraic terminology does not immediately pay dividends for our work, we believe that it is nonetheless useful to highlight the perspective; we direct the reader to \cite[Section~1.6]{Blyth} for further information on abstract order theory.